There are no canals in tiny Trogir. No gondolas. No bridges over meandering waterways.

 Its rich history dates back 2,300 years ago.
 Founded by the Greeks, it was occupied by the Romans and later the Venetians.

 Today, Trogir is a UNESCO World Heritage Site, gorgeously set within medieval walls – like a fairy tale town dreamed up by Hans Christian Andersen.

-Have you wandered about Trogir?
-Felt butterflies in your stomach as you climbed the cathedral’s bell tower?
+Did you feel butterflies in your stomach as you climbed the cathedral’s bell tower?